 Initial assessment of stable ischaemic heart disease involves a thorough history, including chest discomfort and related symptoms as well as risk factors, in order to assess the likelihood of coronary artery disease.
 This is followed by appropriate non-invasive testing guided by the probability of disease.

 Management should focus on lifestyle modification, with emphasis on smoking cessation, weight management, physical activity, lipid control, and blood pressure control.

 Antiplatelet therapy should be prescribed for all patients, and dual antiplatelet therapy may be considered in selected patients.

 Beta-blockers may improve survival in selected patients.
-A stepwise addition of beta-blockers, calcium-channel blockers, and/or long-acting nitrates should be provided to patients with chronic anginal symptoms.
+Addition of short- and long-acting nitrates, beta-blockers, and calcium-channel blockers can reduce chronic anginal symptoms.

 Patients with persistent angina despite lifestyle modification and guideline-directed medical therapy may warrant percutaneous or surgical revascularisation for reduction of symptoms.